 There are various different types of CBD oil and formulas for sale on the market; all with different effects.
 There is a lot written and there are a lot of claims made, but little is known about the exact content and different effects of CBD products.
 Here is a closer look at the science and effects of the various different types of CBD products:

-CO2 extract (CBD paste)
+Hemp CO2 extract (CBD paste)

 CBD oils based on a CO2 extract (full plant product)

 CBD oil based on crystals

 There is nothing wrong with natural CBD crystals, they can be used safely.
-The synthetic CBD is made through various different chemical reactions, resulting in the plant’s biological synthesis being mimicked.
+The synthetic CBD however, is made through various different chemical reactions.
+Resulting in the plant’s biological synthesis being mimicked.
 The natural CBD and synthetic CBD are the exact same substance with the exact same effect.
-However, different compounds can be created during the production process of the synthetic CBD, which could prove harmful and can even cause unwanted side effects.
+However, different compounds can be created during the production process of the synthetic CBD; which could prove harmful and can even cause unwanted side effects.
 Residual chemicals from the chemical reaction will also remain in the synthetic CBD crystals.

 The biggest disadvantage of a CBD oil based on crystals is that it’s very difficult to distinguish between natural and synthetic CBD crystals.
-Synthetic crystals are virtually always sold as natural CBD crystals and oil makers can’t tell the difference without the intervention of a specialised laboratory.
-Another disadvantage of oil based on CBD crystals is that it purely contains CBD and is therefore missing a whole host of cannabinoids and terpenes, which means the medicinal effect will always be less than CBD oil which also includes all the cannabinoids and terpenes.
+Synthetic crystals are virtually always sold as natural CBD crystals; and oil makers can’t tell the difference without the intervention of a specialized laboratory.
+Another disadvantage of ‘Pure CBD oil’ based on CBD Isolate is that it purely contains CBD.
+Therefore it misses a whole host of cannabinoids and terpenes which could support CBD’s entourage effect.
+This means the medicinal effect will always be less than CBD oil which also includes all the cannabinoids and terpenes.